 - Air Board: Members whose organizational billet has a strong interdependent relationship with the Enterprise and Naval Aviation which necessitates an acknowledged need to be informed to advance the efforts of both Naval Aviation and the Air Board member's parent command.

 Governance is exercised by the Air Board in the broad context, and day-to-day by the Air Board Executive Committee as a subset of the Air Board.
-The Extended Air Board is the largest leadership group.
 The Enterprise is further subdivided into three major cross-functional teams and one integrated team.

 Click on the below graphic to enlarge

-*For additional information on members of the Air Board Executive Committee, the Air Board and the Extended Air Board please visit the Links of Interest page.
+*For additional information on members of the Air Board Executive Committee, the Air Board, please visit the Links of Interest page.

 Cross-Functional Teams (CFTs)

 To optimize readiness, each element which comprises that readiness - "people, stuff and money" - must be managed.
 Cross-functional teams are functionally focused to properly manage these elements.
 A cross-functional team is comprised of members from different stakeholder organizations, providing a range of functional expertise working toward common goals.
 The NAE's three cross-functional teams are supported by the Integrated Resource Mangement Team (click on each name for more information):